eaton-sam/ServerlessBlazor/README.md

 Back end for pre-rendering and Web API

 ## ServerlessBlazor.Shared
-Interfaces and entities used by both
+Interfaces and entities used by client and server